 Points Panda has partnered with a variety of financial companies including CardRatings for our coverage of credit card products.
 Points Panda and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 For more information please read our full Advertiser Disclosure.

 The Chase Ink Business Cash card is often mentioned in the credit card community.
 Why?
-Because most business cards come with annual fees and Chase Ink is one of the select few that doesn’t have one.
+Because most business cards come with annual fees and the Chase Ink is a no-annual-fee card so businesses can save up a lot on expenses while earning cashback at the same time.

-Chase Ink allows you to earn cashback on expenses like office supplies, internet, cable, ride-hailing services, gas stations, and restaurants.
+It’s one of those small business cards that lets you earn cashback on expenses like office supplies, internet, cable, ride-hailing services, gas stations, and restaurants.
 With ZERO annual fees and maximum point earnings at 5%, it is no doubt one of the best starter credit cards for business owners.

 Chase Ink Business Cash Card Points System